 Due to its size and coverage, the OpenITI corpus is useful for a wide variety of research purposes.
-Particularly, it represents an excellent opportunity to apply computational methods from natural language processing and machine learning to solve problems not only of interest to historians, but also to computer scientists.
-This post will focus on one problem in particular—that of detecting embedded genres in texts in the OpenITI corpus.
+In particular, it represents an excellent opportunity to apply computational methods from natural language processing and machine learning to solve problems of interest not only to historians but also to computer scientists.
+This post will focus on one specific problem – that of detecting embedded genres in texts in the OpenITI corpus.
 Embedded genres are portions of a larger work that can be thought of as belonging to a genre distinct from that of the work itself, such as poetry embedded in a historical narrative or chains of transmitters (isnads) embedded in a discussion of grammar.
-This phenomena is found throughout the corpus.
+This phenomenon is found throughout the corpus.

-The first approach relies on the idea that isnads display a characteristic distribution of particular words, including “transmissive terms” like haddathana or qala, or common name elements like “ibn” that can be used to identify what parts of a text are likely to be isnads.
-Since in other contexts these terms will have a different distribution, looking for regions of text which use similar language to known isnads will be enough to reliably identify them.
-This is done by building two language models, which are trained on different kinds of text: one is trained on examples of isnads and another is trained on examples of text which are not isnads (the latter is called the “background”).
+The first approach relies on the idea that isnads display a characteristic distribution of particular words, including ‘transmissive terms’ such as haddathana and qala and common name elements such as ibn that can be used to identify what parts of a text are likely to be isnads.
+Since in other contexts these terms will have a different distribution, looking for regions of text which use language similar to that of known isnads will be enough to reliably identify them.
+This is done by building two language models, which are trained on different kinds of text: one is trained on examples of isnads and another is trained on examples of text which are not isnads (the latter is called the ‘background’).
 Examples of the training data for the isnad model can be seen in Figure 1 below.
-It consists solely of a collection of isnads provided by human annotators.
+The data consists solely of a collection of isnads provided by human annotators.
 The background model is trained on the entire corpus.

-As sensible as this approach sounds, it actually performs quite poorly since it is not very sensitive to the different contexts in which words can appear and how that affects their meaning.
-For instance, qala (“he said”) can be used both as a transmissive term within an isnad and as a way of introducing quotations.
+As sensible as this approach sounds, it actually performs quite poorly since it is not very sensitive to the different contexts in which words can appear and how those affect their meaning.
+For instance, qala (‘he said’) can be used both as a transmissive term within an isnad and as a way of introducing quotations.
 This model isn’t capable of distinguishing between those two situations easily.

-To rectify these issues, we decided that, rather than trying to tag entire spans of words as isnad or not, we would instead tag individual words as part of an isnad or not, based on other words that surround them within some fixed window.
-Using this alternative method, we would be able to give the model a more nuanced understanding of context and its effect of what the correct labels for the words should be.
-This process, unfortunately, involves much more labor-intensive manual annotation of texts to insert isnad markers, as in Figure 2 below. @Isnad_Beg@ marks the beginning of an isnad, while @Isnad_End@ marks its end.
+To address these issues, we decided that instead of trying to tag entire spans of words as isnad or not, we would instead tag individual words as part of an isnad or not on the basis of other words that surround them within some fixed window.
+Using this alternative method, we would be able to give the model a more nuanced understanding of context and its effect on what the correct labels for the words should be.
+This process, unfortunately, involves much more labour-intensive manual annotation of texts to insert isnad markers, as in Figure 2 below. @Isnad_Beg@ marks the beginning of an isnad, while @Isnad_End@ marks its end.

 قال أخبرنا أبو محمد عبد الله بن مسلم بن قتيبة

 Figure 3: An example of tagged text and featurization with a window size of five words.
-Note how “بن” occurs twice after the current word within the window, and that is reflected in the value for the “a_بن” feature.
+Note that ‘بن’ occurs twice after the current word within the window, and that is reflected in the value for the ‘a_بن’ feature.

 During training, the model will then use this representation of the text to learn to interpret things like the presence of a high number of transmissive terms or names in the text around a word as an indicator that it is part of an isnad.
 Unlike the first approach, this model also has the ability to take context into account when the surrounding text doesn’t look like an isnad, and label the text accordingly.
-This will reduce false positive matches where, as in the example above, qala could be used to introduce quotations of written text.
-Once trained, the model can then be used to label isnads in new texts by inferring the most likely tags for that new text.
-To do this, the text is featurized as described above and the trained model is used to find the most likely tag sequence (labeling of words as part of an isnad or not) for that featurized data.
+This will reduce false positive matches, such as when qala is used to introduce quotations of written text.
+Once trained, the model can be used to label isnads in new texts by inferring the most likely tags for that new text.
+To do this, the text is featurised as described above and the trained model is used to find the most likely tag sequence (labelling of words as part of an isnad or not) for that featurised data.

-To evaluate the model, we performed a process called ten-fold cross-validation: first, the data is divided into ten pieces, called folds; second, a model is trained on nine of the folds; third, the trained model is tested on the remaining tenth fold; then the process is repeated nine more times until each fold has been used as test data.
-This results in ten trained models and ten sets of scores, which are then averaged—as shown in the table below in Table 1.
+To evaluate the model, we performed a process called tenfold cross-validation.
+First, the data is divided into ten pieces, called folds; second, a model is trained on nine of the folds; third, the trained model is tested on the remaining tenth fold; and fourth, the process is repeated nine more times until each fold has been used as test data.
+This results in ten trained models and ten sets of scores, which are then averaged – as shown in Table 1 below.

-Precision and recall are two similar metrics used to measure the performance of machine learning algorithms, with a critical difference.
+Precision and recall are two similar metrics used to measure the performance of machine-learning algorithms, with a critical difference.
 Precision measures the percentage of words that the model tagged as part of an isnad that actually are part of isnads.
-Recall, in contrast, measures the percentage of words that should be labeled as part of an isnad that the model labels as such.
+Recall, in contrast, measures the percentage of words that should be labelled as part of an isnad that the model in fact labelled as such.

-As a further experiment, we tagged the entirety of Ibn ʿAsakir (d.
-571/1176)’s Taʾrikh Madinat Dimashq (800,000 words in total) and found that, according to our model, it contains just under ninety-one thousand isnads, comprising about 40% of the text.
+As a further experiment, we tagged the entirety of Ibn ʿAsakir’s (d.
+571/1176) Taʾrikh madinat Dimashq (800,000 words in total) and found that, according to our model, it contains just under 91,000 isnads, comprising about 40% of the text.